-9.1 Contingent Obligations.
-The Port and City obligations within this section become effective when Milestone 1, as defined in Section 2.3, has been completed.
+- 9.1 Contingent Obligations.
+The Port and City obligations within this section become effective when Milestone 1, as defined in Section 2.3, has been completed. - 9.2.

-9.2.
 Funding Context.
 The Port and City are public agencies with the fiduciary duty to spend public funds in accordance with applicable law.
 The Port is subject to grant assurances, revenue use policies, and aviation land use constraints with respect to aviation-related operations.
 The City is restricted by state law and the City Charter regarding the use of General Fund monies for private purposes, as well as by other financial policies and limitations.
-The purpose of Sections 9.2 - 9.8 are to memorialize the Parties' understanding of their respective rights and limitations relating to funding obligations contained in this Agreement.

-9.3 Nonappropriation of Funds.
+The purpose of Sections 9.2 9.8 are to memorialize the Parties' understanding of their respective rights and limitations relating to funding obligations contained in this Agreement. - 9.3 Nonappropriation of Funds.
 All specific funding obligations of the Port and City contained in this Agreement (summarized below) are contingent upon funding being available and appropriated by the Port Commission and City Council.
 The Parties acknowledge there are a variety of uncertainties, including future market conditions, that will affect the availability of funds, and these uncertainties may affect the parties unequally.
-The parties will strive work diligently to attain funding necessary to meet their respective obligations under this Agreement to the maximum extent reasonably possible.
+The parties will work diligently to attain funding necessary to meet their respective obligations under this Agreement to the maximum extent possible.
 If, despite these efforts, the City and/or the Port determine that insufficient funds are available to meet their obligations under this Agreement, the City Council and/or the Port will adopt a written decision describing: (a) the efforts undertaken to identify funding to perform their obligations under this Agreement; (b) why sufficient funding is currently unavailable; and (c) when sufficient funding is anticipated to be available.
 The party adopting the decision will send a copy of this decision to the other party within 7 days of the date the decision is adopted consistent with the notice provisions in Section 22 of this Agreement.
 Additionally, a copy of the decision will be sent to the City's Mayor and the Port's Executive Director.
 Following receipt of the decision, the City and Port will first initiate and complete the process to reprioritize funding pursuant to Section 9.6 before pursuing any other remedy permitted by this Agreement.

-Obligation Summary of Obligations Amount Timing North Hayden Island Drive (Section 3.1) TBD (estimated: up to \$12.35 million total) Milestone 1 City = limited to lesser of \$5.25 million or 25%.
-Recreation Improvements (Section 3.2) Port = \$2.4 9.4 million + O&M TBD Milestone 2 City = \$1.0 million Sewer and Water Improvements (Section 3.3) TBD Milestone 1 Open Space Strategy (Section 4.6.1) Port = \$200,000 Milestone 1

-Ecosystem Values and TBD (estimated: up to \$44-50-million) Milestones 1 - 4
+Obligation Summary of Obligations Amount Partnerships Timing North Hayden Island Drive (Section 3.1) TBD (estimated: \$12.35 million) City = limited to lesser of \$5.25 million or 25%.
+Business Oregon, Oregon Dept. of Transportation, Metro, Federal Highway Administration Milestone 1 Recreation Improvements (Section 3.2) Port = \$2.4 million + O&M TBD City = \$1.0 million Metro, State of Oregon Milestone 2 Sewer and Water Improvements (Section 3.3) TBD Business Oregon, U.S. Environmental Protection Agency Milestone 1 Open Space Strategy (Section 4.6.1) Port = \$200,000 Milestone 1 Ecosystem Values and Functions (Section 5) TBD (estimated: \$50 million) Bureau of Environmental Services, Metro Milestones 1 - 4 Community Fund (Section 6.4) Port = minimum of \$5 million and a maximum of \$17.4 million Multnomah County Health Dept., U.S. Environmental Protection Agency, Oregon Dept. of Environmental Quality Milestone 3 Community Grant Program (Section 6.6) Port = \$100,000 x 10 years + TBD ongoing Milestone 3 Health Impact Assessment (to BPS and MCHD) (Section 6.3) Port = \$95,000 Milestone 2

-Functions (Section 5)

-Community Fund (Section 6.4) Port = minimum of \$5 million and a maximum of Milestone 3

-\$17.4 million

-Community Benefit Grant Port = \$100,000 x 10 years + TBD ongoing Milestone 3

-Program

-(Section 6.
-6 3)

-Health Impact Assessment (to Port = \$ 1.095 million \$95,000 Milestone 2

-BPS and MCHD)

-(Section 6 .3 4)

-Housing Grant Port = \$3.6 million Milestone 3

-(Section 6.5)